demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 type PasswordHash = ...
 ```

-Finally use this module in the *UserSignup.fs* file
+Finally, use this module in the *UserSignup.fs* file

 ```fsharp
 // FsTweet.Web/UserSignup.fs